Amgen stock plummets, costly drug Repatha scares investors

 Repatha differs from others on the market, namely Lipitor, in that it is not typically prescribed to those who have already experienced stroke or heart attack.
 For that reason, some investors say it could eventually set a new standard.

-“For this high-risk patient group it seems likely that such medicines will become standard of care,” Leerink Partners analyst Geoffrey Porges said.
+“For this high-risk patient group it seems likely that such medicines will become standard of care,” said Leerink Partners analyst Geoffrey Porges said.
 “However, for lower risk patients this study still leaves payers with significant ammunition to restrict access.”

 Amgen (#AMGN) Presents Repatha Data – Slideshow https://t.co/Ktvj9QOQHZ via @bllshbrsh pic.twitter.com/ZyAVInCF0L